-My style in therapy is grounded in an existential and humanistic approach.
+As a modern therapist, I take an active, collaborative approach to supportively challenge my clients towards growth & change.
+Sessions with me tend to feel more relaxed and conversational, rather than clinical and rigid.
 My approach is not to focus solely on the symptoms that are being presented, but to understand each person as a unique individual, navigating the complexity that comes with being human.
 I believe we all have our own unique set of gifts and innate strengths, and therapy is a space that promotes growth in discovering those strengths that lie within.

 More Info About My Practice

 I completed my Master’s Degree in Clinical Social Work at the University of Houston.
 My clinical experience and training includes work at highly regarded organizations such as UTHealth, The Menninger Clinic, Modern Therapy, and a one year post-graduate fellowship at The Council on Recovery.
 My background has provided me with a comprehensive skillset in conceptualizing the role of addiction and mental health within family systems, as well as individuals who have been impacted by psychological trauma.

 The theoretical frameworks I primarily use are humanisticexistential, person-centered psychotherapy, mindfulness-based therapy, trauma-informed therapy, cognitive behavioral therapy (CBT), and attachment theory.

 Anxiety & Depression: I practice Cognitive Behavioral Therapy (CBT) in my approach with clients experiencing anxiety andor depression.
 CBT focuses on how our thoughts, feelings, and behaviors are connected, and how to challenge specific negative or unhelpful thought patterns to better manage anxiety andor depression.
 I also assist my clients in developing healthier coping skills, including mindfulness techniques, to better tolerate distress and manage difficult emotions.